What are the different compounds of wastewater

 These phenomena, which are essential to the biological dephosphatisation process, will condition the design of treatment plants.
 The basic layout shall include at least:

-Biological disposal is only effective when sufficient quantities of readily biodegradable organic matter (BOD5) are present.
+Biological elimination is only effective when readily biodegradable organic elements (BOD5) are present in sufficient quantities.

 Chemical precipitation of phosphates